Project Failures: The Top 9 and The Key Steps to Avoid Them

 The Bottom Line

-To avoid project failures in the future make sure your project teams have the support, skills, and knowledge to get the project definition phase right.
-Take the time to get the business case, goals, metrics, statement of work, stakeholders, roles, sponsor, resources, and communication plan “right enough” before you move into action.
+To prevent future project failures, ensure your teams have the skills, support, and knowledge needed to define the project correctly from the start.
+Invest the time upfront to get the business case, goals, metrics, statement of work, stakeholders, roles, sponsors, resources, and communication plan “right enough” before moving into execution.

 Want to learn more about successfully leading project teams?
 Download 5 Steps to Get Your Project Team Pulling in the Same Direction to help avoid project failures.